 When I was a child, it was my great aunt who made all the family Christmas and birthday cakes.
 These were rich, moist, heavy fruit cakes laced with alcohol and groaning with fruit.
 The cake was then covered in marzipan and iced.
 It would then be served with cheese with Christmas day tea and given as a New Year gift to the first footers.

-- 450g or 1 lb Currants (I used extra sultanas and prunes as I can't get currants in France)
+- 450 grams or 1 pound currants (I use extra sultanas and prunes as I can't get currants in France)

-- 50g or 2 oz Whole almonds chopped plus about 50 whole almonds to decorate
+- 50 grams or 2 ounces whole almonds, chopped (plus about 50 whole almonds for decoration)

 - 1 dessert spoon of black treacle or golden syrup